zyxtarmo/about-dyn-mirai-and-cats/PITCHME.md

 ## How many infected devices are there, really?

-* We enumerate the whole core network (the so-called "bn" component) multiple times a day, and the usual number of Wifatch instances is 60000 (and almost never exceeding 120000).
+* We enumerate the whole core network multiple times a day, and the usual number of Wifatch instances is 60000 (and almost never exceeding 120000).
 Only these are currently being protected and disinfected.
-* In addition, there is a much larger number of devices with a much smaller component, the so-called "tn" component.
-The exact number of these is very hard to measure, but it should be around 200000-300000 at any point in time.
+* In addition, there is a much larger number of devices with a much smaller component, the so-called "tn" component ...  these should be around 200000-300000 at any point in time.

 #VSLIDE